What is your Basal Metabolic Rate?

-Basal metabolic rate (BMR) is an estimate of the minimum amount required energy to maintain the function of each organ, for examples, breathing (lungs), heart beating (heart), glandular secretion (brains and other nervous systems), filtration excretion (kidneys), detoxification (liver) and muscular activities.
+Basal metabolic rate (BMR) is a calculation representing the minimum energy required to sustain the vital functions of organs such as breathing (lungs), heart pumping (heart), glandular activity (brain and nervous system), waste elimination (kidneys), detoxification (liver), and basic muscular functions.

 How the Basal Metabolic Rate (BMR) calculator works and formula